NG0N/BloodwebAutoBuy/README.md

 # Bloodweb AutoBuy
 Automates spending bloodpoints.

+## NOTE: Currently does not handle event mystery boxes.

 **Support added for common resolutions!**

 * Choose whether you want to buy rare or common nodes first